Adjective Suffixes in English

 • Worthless

 This is one of the easiest suffixes to use.
 Just add “-less” to the end of a word to create a negative adjective.
 For example, you can make the word “careful” into the negative adjective “careless” by adding the suffix “-less.”
-We would choose -less here if we want to specify that there is a lack of energy or activity.
+We would choose -less here if we want to specify a lack of energy or activity.

 Suffix -ous